Artist Statement

 These ideas are manifest in a tangible way with my experimental use of paint - I mirror the river’s unpredictable, fluid nature, allowing the medium to flow, pool, and merge naturally, I capture the movement and depth of the water, and the changing flow of our hold on the past.

-The series invites viewers into a space where the familiar becomes strange, offering a visual dialogue between past and present.
+The monochromatic series invites viewers into a space where the familiar becomes strange, offering a visual dialogue between past and present.
 Combining experimental, soil, peat, charcoal and watercolour pigments with the River Black Water’s Water, which I filtered before using, and photographic elements, I aim to evoke the layered history and haunting beauty of the river and its surroundings.

 2021

-My artistic production revolves around capturing the uncanny, or what I refer to as "unheimlich", and utilizing it as an anchor for my work.
+My artistic production revolves around capturing the uncanny, or what I refer to as "unheimlich", and utilising it as an anchor for my work.
 I aim to expose aspects of the human condition that are often disconnected and inharmonious, with themes ranging from social isolation to states of conscious perception.

 My methodology is to approach a piece of work with a child’s innocence and question everything as I draw on different disciplines to create a truer piece.
 The initial scary chaos challenges me to create freely in a multidisciplinary way and then an idea forms, and evolves.